What do you think?

 - Given that the population of long term care residents in Alberta has varying levels of cognitive impairment, what types of care, supports, and services are required to ensure safety and quality?
 Consider the different needs of residents and their families, sites, and zones.

 - What are some leading care practices and interventions that can reduce the risk of adverse outcomes (e.g., reduced involvement in day-to-day life) for long term care residents with higher levels of cognitive impairment?
+For those that are cognitively intact?
 Are there additional opportunities to leverage these practices in Alberta?

 The Health Quality Council of Alberta uses the Alberta Quality Matrix for Health as a way of organizing information and thinking around the complexity of the healthcare system.
 This measure can be used as input to assess the emergency department’s performance in these dimensions of quality: